Skip to main content

 What we don’t like

-Arranging the flowers is harder than it looks
+Arranging the flower stems into a bouquet is harder than it looks

 The pieces of the Lego Flower Bouquet.